riazk88/readme-generator/README.md

     # Title
-    undefined
+    readme-generator

     ## Description
-    Helps users create a readme page after they answer a series of questions
+    generates a readme page based on user's answers to questions

     ## Table of Contents
     - [Installation] (#installation)